mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-12 -- Rep. Troy Balderson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-12)
 ### Committees
-Troy Balderson is the #11 Democrat on the House Committee on Science, Space, and Technology
+Troy Balderson is the #11 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```